Calendar Events

 Legislative Office Building 205-207

-This bill mandates that all students in New Hampshire's university and community college systems pass the United States Citizenship and Immigration Services (USCIS) civics naturalization test, take a specific civics course, or pass a competency test.
-This directly impacts all students by adding a new general education requirement and particularly affects international, DACA, and other non-citizen students by associating their academic progress with a test designed for naturalization.
+This bill would mandate that all students in New Hampshire's university and community college systems must either pass the USCIS civics naturalization test, complete a civics course on American documents, or pass a civics competency test.
+While ostensibly a general education requirement, referencing the naturalization test could create an unwelcoming environment and additional hurdles for international, DACA, and other non-citizen students, potentially affecting their access to higher education.

 SB211